robocalpico/robocalpico.github.io/_posts/2020-05-17-evolving-habit.md

 A good way to stabilize any behavior is to establish a structure, and over the time have it develop into a habit.
 Although in this case it is to evolve a habit that already exists.

 To put these into action is what this site is about.
-I keep track of what I read and comment on, and compile them into the series of `Weekly reading` to keep tabs on my reading. `readhop` is just a reference of how one hops from one article to another.
-Over time I hope my reading pattern become more in shape and clear.
+I keep track of what I read and comment on, and compile them into the series of `Weekly reading` to keep tabs on my reading.
+Occasionally I might write posts too, and some other stuff just to explore.
+Over time I hope my reading pattern become more in shape and clear, and constructs some sort of feedback loop.